okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the app grant collection.
 Ensure that you grant the scopes for the API access you require.
 See [Okta OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/). <br>For example, click **Grant** next to `okta.users.read`.

-   > **Notes:** When an API request is sent to the org authorization server's `/token` endpoint, it validates all of the requested scopes in the request against the app's grants collection.
+   > **Notes:** When an API request is sent to the org authorization server's `/token` endpoint, it validates the requested scopes in the request against the app's grants collection.
 The scope is granted if it exists in the app's grants collection.

 1. Generate the public/private JSON Web Key Set (JWKS) for client authentication.
 This is the only authentication method supported for OAuth 2.0 service apps that want access to tokens with Okta scopes.
 For testing purposes, you can use the Admin Console to generate the JWKS:
    1. In the **Client Credentials** section of the **General** tab, click **Edit** to change the client authentication method.